gvrkiran/whatsapp-public-groups/README.md

 ## Update 22nd Feb 2019
 We now have tools to collect multimedia data too (image and video).
+(NOTE: We just put together scripts from multiple sources to create these scripts.
+I am not the author of any of these.
+I do not claim ownership.)

 Here's a rough pipeline.
 You might have to tweak the python script to get this working